 AEROBIC SELF-ASSESSMENT FOR MOUNTAIN ATHLETES

-We assess aerobic fitness for several purposes:
+With these simple tests you assess your current aerobic fitness for several purposes:

 - To determine appropriate aerobic training intensities and ultimately by establishing intensity zones.
+Zones will be explained later.

 - To find out whether or not an athlete has what is known as Aerobic Deficiency Syndrome.